Tuesday, June 25, 2024

 Meerkats; scratching in the dirt for insects

-Meerkats have a designated area for pooping
+Meerekats have a designated exit for the lavatory

 A meerkat standing guard